alan-turing-institute/DetectorCheckerWebApp/docs/files/Installation/build_webapp_container.md

 docker build -t (dockerhub_account)/detectorchecker_dashboard:<tag> -f detectorchecker.dockerfile .
 ```

 Here `<tag> ` needs to be replaced by an appropriate docker tag.
-When building for the deployment webapp we replace tag with `latest`.
+When building for the production version of the WebApp we replace tag with `latest`.
 When building for the development version we replace it with `latest_devel`

 2. Push the build to Docker Hub